-Assam: ULFA (I) linkman arrested in Tinsukia ahead of Independence Day celebrations
+Assam: ULFA linkman arrested in Tinsukia ahead of Independence Day celebrations

-Digboi: Security forces in Assam’s Tinsukia district arrested an alleged linkman of the banned ULFA (I) during an intensified operation ahead of Independence Day celebrations.
+Digboi: Security forces in Assam’s Tinsukia district arrested an alleged linkman of the banned United Liberation Front of Asom (ULFA) during an intensified operation ahead of Independence Day celebrations.

 The arrest took place on Tuesday morning in Digboi after receiving specific intelligence about the movements of suspected operatives in the area.